-21 It is likely there will be a regular statute update Bill and instruments update Regulations.

-22 For each statute update Bill or instruments update Regulations:

-- (a) FPCs's special assistant will coordinate the Bill or Regulations; and - (b) OPC will provide the Attorney-General's Department with a proposed explanatory memorandum for the Bill or explanatory statement for the Regulations; and - (c) for a statute update Bill-the Attorney-General will be asked to provide policy authority for the Bill; and - (d) the Attorney-General is responsible for approving the text of the Bill or Regulations.
+- It is likely there will be a regular statute update Bill and instruments update Regulations. - For each statute update Bill or instruments update Regulations: - (a) A drafter (such as FPC's special assistant) will coordinate the Bill or Regulations; and - (b) OPC will provide the Attorney-General's Department with a proposed explanatory memorandum for the Bill or explanatory statement for the Regulations; and - (c) for a statute update Bill-the Attorney-General will be asked to provide policy authority for the Bill; and - (d) the Attorney-General is responsible for approving the text of the Bill or Regulations.